Viagra is an effective medication for treating Erectile Dysfunction (ED) in men or AMAB.

 How long do Viagra side effects last?

-Side effects of Viagra usually last 1 hour in most men.
+Side effects of Viagra are usually temporary.
+They last for 1 hour in most men.
 Almost all Viagra side effects go away after 12 hours.

 Who should not take Viagra?

-Viagra is usually safe for most males to take.
+Viagra is safe for most men to use.
 People with heart or liver problems should exercise caution while taking Viagra.

-Viagra may be unsuitable for people taking nitrates as medicines or allergic to Sildenafil.
+Viagra may be unsuitable for people taking Nitrates or allergic to Sildenafil.

 Does Viagra have long-term side effects?